-This simple but profound awakening to God’s love and presence in all of creation set him free and started a fire inside him that has warmed the whole world.
+This simple but profound awakening to God’s love and presence in all of creation set Brother Lawrence free and started a fire inside him that has warmed the whole world for generations.

 “Actually, I began to live as if He and I were the only ones alive in the world…I would be glad even to pick up a straw from the ground, if I could do it to show my love to God…The king, full of mercy and goodness, very far from chastising me, embraces me.
 With love, makes me eat at His table, serves me with His own hands, and gives me the key to His treasures.”

 In prayerful silence, we quiet our minds in order to focus our awareness on the still, small voice of God that is always calling to us through the cacophony of the world’s noise.
 This attention and awareness is the power that is hidden within the present moment.
 It is the power of God’s presence with us now, in every moment, in every created thing that surrounds us with its marvels.